akashmakam/MediSageAI/README.md

 # MediSage – Your AI Pocket Health Assistant

+##I have used maximum tokens allowed by Lite, so the bot is not currently working.

 A web-based AI health assistant powered by **IBM Watson** and **Flask**.

 This project was created as part of the **AICTE – Edunet IBM SkillsBuild Internship**, a program focused on developing practical skills in AI, cloud computing, and responsible tech development.